AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 If you are upgrading AEM Dynamic Media from 6.3 to 6.4 (which now includes the ability for zero downtime deployments), you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.

+>[NOTE]
+>
-**Note**: If you run your AEM instance in compatibility mode--that is, you have the compatibility packaged installed--you do not need to run these commands.
+>If you run your AEM instance in compatibility mode--that is, you have the compatibility packaged installed--you do not need to run these commands.

 To migrate your custom presets and configurations from `/etc` to `/conf`, run the following Linux curl command: